Funding and Awards

 Our program has a relationship with the Humber Writing Centre: each year, the Writing Centre hires four Creative Writing MFA students to work as tutors for three academic terms.
 Remuneration is equivalent to that of a teaching assistant; however, all students complete their weekly hours assisting students in the Writing Centre, rather than grading papers outside of the classroom — as is the case for most teaching assistants.

-Ana Rodriguez Machado, the program's administrator, is the main point of contact for these work opportunities.
-A call for applications is forwarded by Ana to all students in the month of August.
+Libby Johnstone, the program's administrator, is the main point of contact for these work opportunities.
+A call for applications is forwarded by Libby to all students in the month of August.